Plastic Injection Molding Process

-The plastic injection molding process is a manufacturing method for producing custom plastic parts.
-The service takes place at injection molding companies often referred to as a custom molder.
-Before the process begins, an experienced mold maker must construct a mold or tool in order to produce a part.
-The construction of the mold will include 2 halves and contain all the geometry and features that make up the part specifications.
+The plastic injection molding process is a manufacturing method for producing plastic parts.
+Before the process begins, an experienced mold maker creates the mold or tool used to make the part.
+The mold includes two halves (core and cavity) and contains all the geometry and features that make up the part specifications.

 - Material melts and mixes